bkahlert/kommons-debug/README.md

 ### String Handling

-- `quoted`: Quotes and escapes an existing string.
+- `quoted`: quotes and escapes an existing string
-- `ansiRemoved`: Removes ANSI escape sequences.
+- `ansiRemoved`: removes ANSI escape sequences
-- `spaced`/`startSpaced`/`endSpaced`: Adds a space before and/or after a string if there is not already one.
+- `spaced`/`startSpaced`/`endSpaced`: adds a space before and/or after a string if there isn't already one
-- `truncate`/`truncateStart`/`truncateEnd`: Truncates a string to a given length.
+- `truncate`/`truncateStart`/`truncateEnd`: truncates a string to a given length
-- `consolidateWhitespaces`/`consolidateWhitespacesBy`: Intelligently consolidates whitespaces in order to reduce the length of a string.
+- `consolidateWhitespaces`/`consolidateWhitespacesBy`: intelligently consolidates spaces to reduce the length of a string
-- `toIdentifier`: Create an identifier from any string that resembles it.
+- `toIdentifier`: create an identifier from any string that resembles it
-- `randomString`: Create a random string.
+- `randomString`: create a random string
-- [LineSeparators](src/commonMain/kotlin/com/bkahlert/kommons/LineSeparators.kt): Plethora extension function to work with everyday and exotic Unicode line breaks.
+- [LineSeparators](src/commonMain/kotlin/com/bkahlert/kommons/LineSeparators.kt): many extension functions to work with usual and exotic Unicode line breaks.

 #### Examples